deciduously/music/post.md

 ![the meme](https://i.redd.it/uirqnamnjpz31.jpg)

-I (evidently) couldn't let myself just scroll past that one.
+I (evidently, ~6k words later) couldn't let myself just scroll past that one.
 Here's a version of the [`bash`](https://en.wikipedia.org/wiki/Bash_(Unix_shell)) [pipeline](https://en.wikipedia.org/wiki/Pipeline_(Unix)) at the bottom with slightly different hard-coded values, taken from [this blog post](https://blog.robertelder.org/bash-one-liner-compose-music/) by [Robert Elder](https://www.robertelder.org/) that explores it:

 ```bash
 cat /dev/urandom | hexdump -v -e '/1 "%u\n"' | awk '{ split("0,2,4,5,7,9,11,12",a,","); for (i = 0; i < 1; i+= 0.0001) printf("%08X\n", 100*sin(1382*exp((a[$1 % 8]/12)*log(2))*i)) }' | xxd -r -p | aplay -c 2 -f S32_LE -r 16000
 ```

 The linked blogpost is considerably more brief and assumes a greater degree of background knowledge than this one, but that's not to discredit it at all as a great source of information.
 That write-up and Wikipedia were all I needed to complete this translation, and I had absolutely not a clue how this whole thing worked going in.
-Reading that post and writing this program taught me a lot of the concepts I'm about to walk through for the first time.

 I've gotta be honest - I didn't even try the `bash` and immediately dove into the pure Rust solution.
 Nevertheless, it serves as a solid [30,000ft](https://en.wikipedia.org/wiki/Flight_level) [roadmap](https://en.wikipedia.org/wiki/Plan):